Updated May 16, 2026§ For Kids

 Can I replace the Jiobit battery myself?

 No. The Jiobit Gen 3 is sealed for IPX8 waterproofing and the lithium-polymer cell isn't user-replaceable.
-If you suspect cell failure (rapid drain past year 4 even with optimal settings), Jiobit's support can quote a battery replacement service, or you can upgrade to a current unit.
+If you suspect cell failure even with conservative settings, Jiobit's support can quote service options, or you can upgrade to a current unit.

 Will Jiobit's cellular plan affect battery life?